An intellectual disability should be no barrier to lifting weights at a gym.

 Parents of adults with mental challenges need to see the light and realize how invaluable a strength training program would be for their grown kids, or even teenagers.

-When I had the part-time jobs in Chicago, I was floored at how miserably out of shape most of the adults with mental retardation were, even though many had high levels of academic functioning.
+When I had the part-time jobs in Chicago, I was floored at how miserably out of shape most of the adults with ID were, even though many had good functional literacy and math skills and did not have mobility impairments.

 There is no intellectual barrier as to why a “high functioning” person with an intellectual challenge cannot engage in a full-fledged strength training program for fitness.